RediSearch/RediSearch/docs/Query_Syntax.md

 Will perform fuzzy matching on 'hello' for all terms where LD is 1.

+As of v1.4.0, the LD of the fuzzy match can be set by the number of '%' surrounding it, so that `%%hello%%` will perform fuzzy matching on 'hello' for all terms where LD is 2.

+The maximal LD for fuzzy matching is 3.

 ## Wildcard queries

 As of version 1.1.0, we provide a special query to retrieve all the documents in an index.
 This is meant mostly for the aggregation engine.
 You can call it by specifying only a single star sign as the query string - i.e. `FT.SEARCH myIndex *`.